Wallpaper-Engine-Team/wallpaper-engine-faq/docs/en/crash/battleye.md

   - battleye
 ---
 # BattlEye anti-cheat terminating Wallpaper Engine
-If Wallpaper Engine closes silently when you start specific games then this is most likely caused by the aBattlEye anti-cheat used by numerous multiplayer games.
+If Wallpaper Engine closes silently when you start specific games then this is most likely caused by the BattlEye anti-cheat used by numerous multiplayer games.
 Known games that use BattlEye are:

 * Fortnite
 * Playerunknown's Battleground (PUBG)